pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 - Before installing OOTB Supply Chain with Testing and Scanning, you must first install OOTB Supply Chain with Testing.
 - Both the Scan Controller and the default Grype scanner must be installed for scanning.
 Refer to the verify installation steps later in the topic.

-  > **Note:** When leveraging both Tanzu Build Service and Grype in your Tanzu Application Platform supply chain, you can receive enhanced scanning coverage for the languages and frameworks with check marks in the column "Extended Scanning Coverage using Anchore Grype" on the [Language and Framework Support Table](../about-package-profiles.hbs.md#language-support).
+  > **Note** When leveraging both Tanzu Build Service and Grype in your Tanzu Application Platform supply chain, you can receive enhanced scanning coverage for the languages and frameworks with check marks in the column "Extended Scanning Coverage using Anchore Grype" on the [Language and Framework Support Table](../about-package-profiles.hbs.md#language-support).

 - Add the necessary configuration to
   [enable CVE scan results in the Tanzu Application Platform GUI](../tap-gui/plugins/scc-tap-gui.hbs.md#scan).